theRealAph/ScopeLocals/README.md

 `PERMISSIONS` that is used when code performs sets or gets the `ThreadLocal` depends on the thread which is executing the code.

-Using a `ThreadLocal` avoids the need to pass a `PermissionsImpl` object as an argument to calls from the service handler through the business logic code and into the database driver or logger code.
+Using a `ThreadLocal` avoids the need to pass a `Permissions` object as an argument to calls from the service handler through the business logic code and into the database driver or logger code.
 The declaration at 1. include an initialization that assigns a reference to a `ThreadLocal` object to field